-The audit program has moved to a 2-year cycle and is to be completed in June 2021.
+The audit program has moved to a 2-year cycle and is scheduled to take place in 2023.

 Street Safety Camera Program Working Group

 The City has established a Street Safety Camera Program Working Group comprised of representative from NSW Police, NSW Council for Civil Liberties, and the City of Sydney.
 The functions of the working group include: